 Can a person truly change?
 Mel Trotter did.
 Trotter was born to a Christian mother and an alcoholic father.
 By age 19, he was drinking heavily himself as well as gambling.
-He met and married a young woman and she gave birth to a son.
+He met and married a young woman and fathered a son through her.
 Trotter, however, wasn’t much of a husband or father.
 He lost job after job and spent many nights out on the streets in the gutter while his wife and baby went hungry.
 Sadly, the little baby died.
 In a climactic act of despicability, Trotter removed the shoes from his dead son’s corpse and pawned them for money to buy another drink.
 You talk about rock bottom!

-So, now I’ve got two questions for you.
-Question #1: If you find yourself at rock bottom right now, what will it take for you to wholeheartedly and unreservedly give your life to Jesus?
+So now I’ve got two questions for you.
+Question #1: If you currently find yourself at rock bottom, what will it take for you to wholeheartedly and unreservedly give your life to Jesus?
 My prayer is that you won’t have to sink as low as Mel Trotter did before you lay your stubbornness and pride in the dust and accept Christ as your Savior.
 And then question #2: Have you totally given up on the idea that a “Mel Trotter” in your life will ever change?
 If you have, perhaps you have given up prematurely.
-I’m not promising you that the person will ever truly change, but I am promising you that such a thing is possible through Jesus.
+I’m not promising you that the person will ever truly change, but I am promising you that such a thing is still possible through Jesus.
 Think about that.